netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 Create a secret `citrix-ingressgateway-certs` using the certificate and key generated in the earlier step.
 Make sure that this secret is created in the same namespace where the Ingress Gateway is deployed.

-      kubectl create -n citrix-system secret tls citrix-ingressgateway-certs --key bookinfo_key.pem --cert bookinfo_cert.pem
+      kubectl create -n netscaler-system secret tls citrix-ingressgateway-certs --key bookinfo_key.pem --cert bookinfo_cert.pem

 ### C.2) Generate certificate and key for `httpbin` application

  You can use your desired tool to generate the same in PEM format.
 Make sure names of key and certificate are *httpbin_key.pem* and *httpbin_cert.pem*.
-These are used to generate a Kubernetes secret *httpbin-ingressgateway-certs* which is used by the Citrix ADC taht acts as Ingress Gateway.
+These are used to generate a Kubernetes secret *httpbin-ingressgateway-certs* which is used by the NetScaler taht acts as Ingress Gateway.

 Perform the following steps to generate certificate and key using `openssl` utility: